Skip to main content

 Use signals

-By signals, I mean, signal to your coworkers when they should and shouldn’t approach you.
+By signals, I mean, signal to your coworkers when they should and shouldn’t approach you in the workspace.
 There are multiple ways you could do this.

 For one, you could listen to classical music or white noise to clear out the background chatter.
 Let coworkers know that they should only approach you if there’s an absolute emergency when you have your earbuds in.